davidnbresch/climada_advanced/data/entities/_readme.txt

 Version 4 DMSP-OLS Nighttime Lights Time Series > Download 'F182012' .tif file

-mrio_generate_services_entity.m was then used to construct a global entity file based on the data mentioned above.
+mrio_generate_services_entity.m was then used to construct a global entity file based on the underlying data.

 *********************************************************
 ************Utilities (GLB_utilities_XXX.mat)************